 It is in committee of the whole House that much of the most interesting and significant work of the Legislative Council takes place.
-During the 55th Parliament, 2011-2015, 198 bills were considered in detail in committee of the whole, with 1770 amendments moved and 372 amendments agreed to.
 The opportunity for members to speak more than once in debate on a question and the more free flowing debates that follow, facilitate effective scrutiny, and ultimately also the improvement, of legislation.